 The truth is that we are only just scratching the surface of the process to becoming a great instructor.
 Learning for you will really start when you begin putting the things learned on this course into your instructing and then analysing your own performance and that of others.
-To this end those of you that are going onto provide courses for MI/BOS will be required to take on post course assignments and observations.
-This is a tough course and we are going to cram a huge amount of information into a two day course.
-So stay alert and ask questions, but remember the "experience is not what you do but what you do with what you have done".
+To this end those of you that are going onto provide courses for MI/MTBI will be required to take on post course assignments and observations.

-The views in this document are those of one or both of the presenters and should not be associated with MI.
+The views in this document are those of one or both of the presenters and should not be associated with anyone else.